WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 IV.
 Configure Split-Tunnel

-WireHole-UI has a Split-Tunnel feature that is very useful in cases where you only want to use the Pi-Hole DNS Server to block ads without routing your traffic through the VPN Server.
+WireHole-UI has an additional Split-Tunnel feature that is very useful in case you only want to make use of Pi-Hole’s DNS Server for ad-blocking without routing your traffic through the VPN Server.

-The process is very simple.
-You just need to create a new WireGuard client, for example: Adblock, and download the configuration file Adblock.conf to your machine.
+The procedure is very simple.
+You just need to create another WireGuard client, for example: Adblock, and download the configuration file Adblock.conf to your machine.

-Then, when configuring the WireGuard client, change the value of the AllowsIP line to 10.2.0.0/24 and save it.
+Then, when configuring on the WireGuard client, change the AllowedIPs line to 10.2.0.0/24 and save.

 [Interface]